Demon Lord 2099: Manga

 The series received two manga adaptations.
-The first series, illustrated by Kiiro Akashiro, was serialized online on Kadokawa Shoten's Shōnen Ace Plus from November 5, 2021 to June 24, 2022, before being removed from the website for unknown reasons.
-The second series, illustrated by Yutaka Sakurai, was serialized on the same website from March 22, 2023 to August 7, 2024.
+The first series, illustrated by Kiiro Akashiro, was serialized online on Kadokawa Shoten's Shōnen Ace Plus from November 5, 2021, to June 24, 2022, before being removed from the website for unknown reasons.
+The second series, illustrated by Yutaka Sakurai, was serialized on the same website from March 22, 2023, to August 7, 2024.
 The second series' chapters were collected into three tankōbon volumes from October 2023 to September 2024.

 During their panel at Anime Expo 2025, Yen Press announced that they had also licensed the manga adaptation for English publication, and will release it as an omnibus volume.
+The omnibus was released in December 2025.